Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Proof of Theorem

 The proof of this theorem combines the techniques we used in the proofs of Theorems~\ref{theorem:master} and~\ref{theorem:super-master}; the first handles interactivity, while the techniques to derive the variational bounds are reminiscent of those used in Theorem~\ref{theorem:super-master}.
-Our first step is to note a consequence of the independence structure in Fig.~\ref{fig:interactive-channel} that is essential tensorization steps.
+Our first step is to note a consequence of the independence structure in Fig.~\ref{fig:interactive-channel} essential to our tensorization steps.
 More precisely, we claim that for any set $S \in \sigma(\channeldomain)$,

 We postpone the proof of this intermediate claim to the end of this section.

 Now consider the summed KL-divergences.
 Let $\marginprob_{\pm j, i}(\cdot \mid \channelval_{1:i-1})$ denote the conditional distribution of $\channelrv_i$ under $\statprob_{\pm j}$, conditional on $\channelrv_{1:i-1} = \channelval_{1:i-1}$.
 As in the proof of Corollary~\ref{corollary:idiot-fano}, the chain-rule for KL-divergences~\cite[e.g.][Chapter 5]{Gray90} implies